Arvinth-s/Assignment/README.md

 # Assignment
-Solution and approach to the questions for the assignment
+My solution and approach to the questions